Christians Values are Pro-Family, Pro-Life, Pro-Freedom, and Pro-Love!

 Christians Build Their Lives on Four Foundations

 Generally speaking, the Bible gives overarching principles rather than detailed mandates so that the principle can be properly applied in all circumstances.
-Among those foundational principles are the values and ideals of:
+Among those foundational principles are the values or ideals of:

 Therefore, Biblically speaking, Christians are pro-Family, pro-Life, pro-Freedom, and pro-Love.
 These are not “pick-and-choose” menu items, but, they are an inseparable package of values which only work properly together in unison with God’s Spirit forming and guiding our lives as Christians.
 To adhere to one part but not another won’t work and isn’t Christian.
 God’s counsel is total and complete.
 Our Creator does not give us a choice which values we accept.
 He has revealed His character in the Scriptures and, God has complete authority and right to demand total commitment from us.
 God created everything good:

 “Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change.”